CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 title: "Defeating Epsilon Loader V0.34 Vol. 1: InvokeDynamic"
 date: 2022-02-28
 tags: [reverse-engineering, jvm, indy, cryptography]
-authors: [BotDebug, Trdyun, Xiguajerry]
+authors: [BotDebug, Trdyun, SagiriXiguajerry]
 img_path: /assets/eloader034-p1/
 ---

 Epsilon Loader V0.34 had been considered as "STRONG obfuscated" as well as "uncrackable" by the 2B2T community for a long time.

 It was also widely believed that the authentication and verification part of Epsilon is achieved in the DLL[^1].

 So let's look inside the DLL and the related JVM classes to determine what role the DLL plays and find out the way to exploit it.